 How to get there: The Blue Mosque is located in Sultanhammet Cami directly opposite the Hagia Sofia.
 Alight at ‘Sultanhammet’ metro stop.

 What is it?
 Hagia Sofia is a UNESCO world heritage site.
 Due to Istanbul’s complex colonial and religious history; you’ll find both Christian and Islamic architecture inside.
 Ever since I’ve visited around 3 years ago, it always seems under construction.
 But the high colourful domes, gorgeous tiles and murals and dreamy lighting distract from that.

 When to go: Again, as early as you possibly can but I don’t think it will make much difference.
 It’s a popular tourist site and groups enter in their droves.
-You’ll need to be incredibly patient for your shot, wait for a lull between tourist groups for best results.
-No tripods are allowed inside, it will be looked after by security and you can collect on exit.
+You’ll need to be incredibly patient for your photo, wait for a lull between tourist groups for best results.
+No tripods are allowed inside, they will be looked after by security and you can collect them at the exit.

-How to get there: Hagia Sofia is located within Sultanhammet, alight at the ‘Sultanhammet’ metro stop and it will be the peachy, rose coloured mosque within the square.
-Check their official website here.
+How to get there: Hagia Sofia is located within Sultanhammet, alight at the ‘Sultanhammet’ metro stop and it will be the peachy, rose-coloured mosque within the square.

 4. Topkapi Palace